oucs-teaching/cosc349-labs/lab03.md

 :::

 :::info
-The CS Lab environment has Vagrant installed in a way where a non-functional libvirtio "provider" jumped ahead of the expected VirtualBox provider in priority.
-I've thus explicitly added the `--provider` switch here.
+In 2019 the CS Lab environment has Vagrant installed in a way where a non-functional libvirtio "provider" jumped ahead of the expected VirtualBox provider in priority.
+You can override this behaviour by adding the `--provider` switch, as shown in the listing below.
+However in 2020 the CS labs appear to work without this option.
 On my laptop, and on installations of Vagrant that you do on your own computers, it is likely that `vagrant up` would be sufficient, and you would not need the `--provider` switch that is shown here.
 :::

 ```